gblikas/set-theory-solutions-manual/README.md

 # Halmos' Naive Set Theory

+ℹ️ I'm looking for someone to maintain this respository for me ℹ️
+> If you're intrested, please DM on [twitter](https://twitter.com/gblikas_ceo).
+Your name and solutions will be accredited.
+If we could get to a complete state, I'd like to move toward publishing the solutions.

-##  Set Theory Term Work, Fall 2015.
+##  Set Theory Term Work, Fall 2015

 These exercises are from Paul Halmos book, "Naive Set Theory".
 This is a comprehensive list of all exercises from the book.